ayushmangarg2003/ayushmangarg2003/README.md

 ## Hey there! 👋
-My name is Ayushman Garg and I am a Software Developer
+My name is Ayushman Garg, I am passionate about MERN stack web development, React Native, and exploring generative AI for crafting intuitive user experiences.
+I am committed to continuous learning and contributing positively to software development projects, seeking full time opportunities to grow in the field.

 ## About Me 💫:
 - 🌱 I started my programming journey with Python and later explored Web Development and React Native.